Institute Peak

 I begun climbing the ridge as I had done previously: by staying out of the bootpack.
 The skintrack was wonderful to follow, but kicking steps is an entirely different matter.
 The virgin snow was surprisingly solid, with a very hard layer 6”-8” down and crusty-rimed snow on top.
 Great for bootpackin’!
 As I ascended the first swoop, I found it necessary to traverse a bit to the right and climb the mostly-filled bootpack.
 I had tried climbing the bootpack already, but the snow that had filled it kept breaking off below my feet, making it unclimbable and overhanging, nearly impossible to kick steps.
 The next 4 swoops went by in a similar fashion, sometimes making use of the bootpack but usually stomping my own path.

 I reached the false summit and took a short break.
 From here, I thought I could see the true summit but cautioned myself against believing such folly.
-Foreshortening is a tricky devil, and what would be the point?
+Foreshortening is a tricky devil, and what would be the point of forming some sort of belief or expectation?
 I traversed the inside of the ridge, near but not quite on top (to avoid breaking off cornices).
 I tended to stay above (left of) the old bootpack, for avalanche safety.
 Being so high on the ridge had me fairly comfortable with the potential avalanche danger; they tend to pick up speed as they move, and if I happened to set one off the potential for getting free seemed high.

 At the false summit looking east/southeast.